Mudrik-Lab/CFSVM/docs/mondrian_generator.md

 The arguments of the object constructor are as follows:
 #### dirpath
-First, path to the parent directory in which will be created the `Masks/` folder.
+First, the path to the parent directory in which the `Masks/` folder will be created.
 The generated Mondrians will be saved inside this folder.

 #### type
 Next, the **type** argument describes the shape of the figures, which are overlaid in the Mondrian.
 Currently available shapes are rectangle, square, ellipse, circle, rhombus, 45 degrees rotated square.